BenFictional/dart-206_20Su/unit-3/lesson-6/assignment-final-website.md

 ### Submission for Peer Review

-Publish your site online, either by using the publishing feature included in Muse, or by exporting the rendered HTML files and uploading them with Filezilla.
+For the peer review you may share your site using Webflow's hosting.
+Just publish the site and share the public URL.

-Take a screenshot of your home page and post it to Open Studio along with the URL for your website.
+Please also submit a screenshot of your site to the Studio submission.

 \[INSERT SUBMISSION LINK\]

 ### Submission to Canvas

-After making changes to your project, you should collect all the assets listed below into a single folder:

-* Initial written proposal  \(Lesson 5 Ex.
-1\)
-* Three sketches: including mood board, color palette, etc. \(Lesson 5 Ex 2\)
-* Mockups—exported as packaged Illustrator folders \(Lesson 5 Assignment\)
+For the final submission you should download the files from Webflow and upload them to your PASS server.
+That way you can access the site after this course ends and your free Webflow account is revoked.
+This is also how professional sites are maintained, so it's important to master this kind of file management.

+Download the HTML files and upload them to PASS using Filezilla or the browser explorer.
+Refer to the pages in Lesson 2 for help with this process.

+Submit the following to Canvas:

+* Exported site files in a zipped folder \(The HTML files downloaded from Webflow\).
-* Design Summary \(updated to include revisions\)
+* Written design summary \(updated to include revision and self assessment\).

-* Artist statement/Design Statement \(Lesson 6 Ex.
-2\)

-* Muse Project file and assets \(not the exported HTML files, but the file you used to create the website\)

-Make sure the files are clearly labeled and organized, and then zip the folder and upload it to Canvas.
-Include your website URL in the Canvas submission.
+* Public URL to your site on PASS \(Included in design summary or as a Canvas comment\).